CodeVA-Curriculum/rath-python/src/routes/modules/module-1.md

 1. Think of someone you could interview for StoryCorps.
 They could be a family member, a friends, a colleauge, or a student.
 1. Go to https://storycorps.org/participate/great-questions/
 2. Find a list of compelling questions that you would like to ask your hypothetical interview subject
 4. Write an interactive Python program that asks the user the questions you've selected, and pauses to allow them to answer by typing into the console.
+You can use the [starter code](https://replit.com/@JonStapleton1/Print-and-Input-Project-Starter) as a starting point if you'd like

 </Callout>

 <div class='card my-5'>
     <div class='card-content'>
         <h3>OpenClass AI Practice Questions</h3>
-        <p>If you would like some further practice with these concepts, click the button below to access free-response questions designed to help you master `print()` and `input()` functions in Python.</p>
+        <p>If you would like some further practice with these concepts, click the button below to access free-response questions designed to help you master <code>print()</code> and <code>input()</code> functions in Python.</p>
     </div>
     <div class='card-footer'>
-        <a href="#" class="card-footer-item">View Practice Questions</a>
+        <a href="https://codeva.openclass.ai/resource/assignment-60e215745b15f68db6620cb0?code=8cSRL_5lsFIdfA" class="card-footer-item">View Practice Questions</a>
     </div>
 </div>